Ghali01/flutter_channel/README.md

 ### 3. set channel handler

-The handler of the channel is a function that receive the messages that is sent to the channel, Each channel should take tow parameters `message` and `reply`.
+The handler of the channel is a function that receive the messages that is sent to the channel, Each handler should take tow parameters `message` and `reply`.

 `message`  is the first parameter and it is the massage that was received and it's type depends on the channel type see the following table.